Build & Install an Artifact

 {% hint style="info" %}

-Depending on the type of packages,[ sfp will issue the equivalent test classes](https://docs.flxbl.io/flxbl/sfp/concepts/supported-package-types) with in the package directory and it could result in failures during installation, Please fix the issues in your code and repeat till you get a sucessful installation.
-If your packages doesn't have sufficient test coverage, you may need to use the all tests in the org to get your package installed.
-Refer to the material [here](https://docs.flxbl.io/flxbl/sfp/building-artifacts/configuring-installation-behaviour-of-a-package/optimized-installation)
+Depending on the type of packages, [sfp will issue the equivalent test classes](/flxbl/sfp/concepts/supported-package-types.md) within the package directory and it could result in failures during installation.
+Fix the issues in your code and repeat till you get a successful installation.
+If your packages don't have sufficient test coverage, you may need to use all tests in the org.
+Refer to [optimized installation](/flxbl/sfp/building-artifacts/configuring-installation-behaviour-of-a-package/optimized-installation.md).

 {% endhint %}